Canada to press allies on bid to free detainees in China: Ottawa

 As well as the United States, Britain and the European Union have also expressed support for Canada.

-Freeland said Chinese authorities had not drawn a direct connection between the detention of the two men and Canada’s move to arrest Huawei Technologies Co Ltd’s [HWT.UL] chief financial officer, Meng Wanzhou, on Dec.
-1. [nL3N1YQ30E]
+Freeland said Chinese authorities had not drawn a direct connection between the detention of the two men and Canada’s move to arrest Huawei Technologies Co Ltd’s chief financial officer, Meng Wanzhou, on Dec.
+1.

 Canadian analysts and former diplomats said they have no doubt the cases are linked.